MarsRover27/Maze/README.md

 This makes the algorithm efficient and scalable for large mazes.

-3-5 hours were spent on development
+A total of 3-5 hours were spent on development.